KARNATISAITHARUN/documentation/policies/policy-language.md

 MAP statements associate a source parameter of a given method with a destination parameter.
 As a result, ShiftLeft is informed that, if the source parameter is tainted, then the destination parameter is tainted after execution of the library method.

 As an example, if the method "java.lang.String.concat:java.lang.String(java.lang.String)" of the Java standard library has a tainted instance parameter, then so is the return value of the library call.
-This rule is specify using the MAP directive
+This directive is specify using the MAP directive

 ```
 MAP -override -d RET -s INST METHOD -f "java.lang.String.concat:java.lang.String(java.lang.String)"
 ```

-The rule indicates that, if the instance parameter (INST) is tainted, then the return parameter (RET) is tainted after execution of the method.
+The directive indicates that, if the instance parameter (INST) is tainted, then the return parameter (RET) is tainted after execution of the method.
 The flag "-preserve" indicates to additionally add a mapping from the destination to itself.

 ```
 MAP -preserve -d INST -s PAR -i 1 METHOD -f "java.lang.StringBuffer.append:java.lang.StringBuffer(java.lang.StringBuffer)"
 ```

-Is the shorthand of
+is the shorthand of

 ```
 MAP -override -d INST -s PAR -i 1 METHOD -f "java.lang.StringBuffer.append:java.lang.StringBuffer(java.lang.StringBuffer)"